SimonRandiak/TFTP-Client-/README.md

 * Time out (1 minute and 20 seconds)
 * Choose transfer mode
 * Connecting from program itself
-* Windows and linuc compatible
+* Windows and linux compatible tested on WSL and Windows 11